gearglow/ReptiliaWithATwist/The List.md

 Bill, Charlie, and Percy walked up from the apparition point in the woods just as the coals were ready.
 They all sat around the fire cooking sausages on sticks (the sandwiches Mrs. Weasley'd sent them with having been devoured long since).

 Ludo Bagman, the head of the Department of Games and Sports at the Ministry, dropped by and tried to get them to bet on the match.
 Mr. Weasley bet a galleon on Ireland to win.
 Fred and George almost bet their life savings on Ireland to win but Krum catching the snitch, but Elysia took them aside and mentioned that she'd heard rumors that Bagman liked to pay out his books with leprechaun gold, and the goblins weren't too happy about that.
-So they bet 20 galleons and a fake wand instead, and Elysia promised, if their business plan was good enough, when she reached her majority she'd invest enough in Weasley's Wizard Wheezes for them to set up shop.
+So they bet 10 galleons and a fake wand instead, and Elysia promised, if their business plan was good enough, when she reached her majority she'd invest enough in Weasley's Wizard Wheezes for them to set up shop in style.

 Then Bartemius Crouch, Percy's boss and the head of the Department of International Magical Cooperation, apparated in and dragged Bagman away, berating him over the Bulgarian delegation requesting twelve more seats in the Top Box.
 Bagman went, dropping hints about some big mystery event at Hogwarts this year.